atolanrewaju2022/user-mgmt-app/README.md

 ## Continuous deployment to Kubernetes cluster using ArgoCD and Helm Chart

 ## Best practice for Git Repository
-1. Application source code in different repository - https://github.com/lanru2001/nodejs-react-user-mgt-app
+1. Application source code in different repository
 2. Application configuration ( k8s manifest file) in another repository.

-Using Istio Gateway to Route Traffic to Microservices on Amazon EKS - https://www.youtube.com/watch?v=_ImVPrUZ6yY